test1477/vdewsvw/README.md

-Certainly!
-I'll provide you with the full script that incorporates the logic for correctly formatting the SBOM components.
-This script will process a single repository and generate an SBOM with the correct format for each component.
-Here's the complete script:
+To generate an SBOM that matches your expected format using the provided script, we need to ensure that the `purl`, `bom-ref`, and `name` fields are constructed correctly for each package.
+Here is a revised version of the script that should produce the desired output:

 ```python
 import requests